514-labs/moose/apps/moose-cli-npm/README.md

 # Moose CLI

-The Moose CLI is your entrypoint to a seamless, local development experience for you data-intensive application.
+The Moose CLI is your entrypoint to a seamless, local development experience for your data-intensive application.
 It's written in rust and supports building applications in TypeScript and Python.

 ## Installation